GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 If disabled, DevTools won't "jump" to the first search result as you type your search query.
 Instead, DevTools takes you to the result only when you hit <kbd>Enter</kbd>.
 {% endAside %}

-{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/QjpVziHLucolDVylOsG2.mp4", autoplay="false", controls="true", muted="true", class="screenshot" %}
+{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/QjpVziHLucolDVylOsG2.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}

 ### Sync